Skip to content

 In the examples below words written with capital letters, such as BUCKETOWNERPROJECT, are variables that should be replaced with values matching your use-case.

-Setting up s3cmd
+Setting up S3 clients

 Setting up policies